OpenType/opentype-layout/proposals/complex_contextual.md

 > Need to describe what happens when a lookup changes the length of the processed string.

-After a final state action is completed the engine restarts following that point in the string.
+After a final state action is completed the engine restarts with the next glyph following either:

+.
+The latest glyph in the stream which has had a lookup 0xFFFF _executed_ on it.
+.
+Or if no such glyph exists, the latest glyph in the stream for which any lookup has been executed.

+Restarting includes backtracking and starting with the first ChainNode.
+The only difference from completely restarting the lookup, is that the furthest point tracker and counter are not reset.

 ## Discussion